hapax/hapax.github.io/assets/teaching.md

 In a way, it's perversely impressive how these textbooks take a milestone of Western thought and "shrubbify" it.

-#### What
+#### The appeal of scrubland

 Perhaps I'm being unfair.
 Students need to walk before they can hike, or in mathematical terms, to become handy symbol manipulators before they can do real maths.
-But the problem with the scrubland is that it never ends.
+I don't debate this, though I think there are better ways to do it than walking through scrubland.
-What appear
+But the real problem here is that the scrubland never ends.
-to be features on the horizon are just shrubs of a different colour, and I'll give examples of this below.
+What appear to be features on the horizon are just shrubs of a different colour, and I'll give some examples below.

-The traditional claim that students need to drill in order to *get somewhere interesting* is usually made in bad faith.
+But wait a sec: conventional pedagogical wisdom states that this sort of scrubland drill is necessary to get somewhere interesting.
-They never go anywhere.
+Maybe we can disagree about the best to develop facility, but the bottom line is that if students never get anywhere, this claim is made in bad faith.
-So make these
+They drill in order to drill some more.
-claims?
+So where does the claim come form?
-The truth is that scrubland is easy.
+The truth is that scrubland is easy for teachers, it's easy for textbook writers, it's easy for curricular authorities.
-You can take anything and shrubbify it, because all you do is generate minor variants of the same problem.
+You don't need to be a good hiker to guide students through the scrubland.
-Find 15 distinct problems, and you have yourself a textbook.
+If you want to write a textbook, just "shrubbify" and fill the book with minor variants of the same problem.

 ## The role of beauty